britishdan/greeting-tdd-tutorial/README.md

   }
 }
 ```
 Run the test to make sure it still passes.
+The test feels like it also needs refactoring.
+But it is not clear what refactoring to make.
+So let's wait for another test to help make it clear.
 We are ready for the next test.

 ##### Summary
 In this section we learned:
 1. How working _outside-in_ integrates the parts of the system and shows how the API will be used.
-2. How to follow the 3 rules of TDD.
+2. The 3 rules of TDD.
 3. How important it is to see the failing test and that the error message is clear.
-4. Red-Green-Refactor flow.
+4. Red-Green-Refactor cycle.

 // Test code is as important (if not more important) than the production code.
 So let's refactor the test code.